r001/ARC0020-proposal/arc-0020/README.md

 It MUST be able to transfer tokens to contracts using this transition.

 ##### 2.2.8.7.
-Transfer tokens privately with `contract` property - MUST NOT BE IMLMENTED
+Transfer tokens to contracts privately - MUST BE IMPLMENTED

-~~`transfer_private(to: address, amount: u64, contract: address, credit: credits) -> (credits,credits)`~~: This function would enable to send private token record to a Smart Contract with MPC, by directly setting the `to` and `contract` fields of the resulting record.
+`transfer_private_to_contract(to: address, amount: u64, contract: address, credit: credits) -> (credits,credits)`: This function enables sending private token record to a Smart Contract with MPC, by directly setting the `to` and `contract` fields of the resulting record.
+This transition MUST only be called by a contract.
+If called by an account, then the transition MUST fail.

-This transition MUST NOT BE IMPLEMENTED as users CAN confuse the `to` address with `contract` address, and that leads to token loss.
-While [pocedure 2.3.1](#deposit-private) can do this safely without having to introduce a new transition.
+Transfer from account must be denied as users CAN confuse the `to` address with `contract` address, and that leads to immediate token loss.
+While [pocedure 2.3.1](#deposit-private) can do this safely.

 ##### 2.2.8.8.
 Transfer tokens of another account privately - NOT IMPLEMENTABLE